KerenLab/CellTune-App/docs/documentation/getting-started/project-setup.md

 ![NewProject_5_ChannelsList](/assets/documentation/NewProject_5_ChannelsList.png){: width="100%"}

-When you finish with the dialog and click `Create`, Zarr's will be generated for your images.
+When you finish with the dialog and click `Create`, Zarrs will be generated for your images.
 These are optimized pyramidal-capable images.
 Please be patient:

 ![NewProject_6_GenerateZarr](/assets/documentation/NewProject_6_GenerateZarr.png){: width="55%"}